qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 ## Simulating Hamiltonian Dynamics

-In quantum simulation the main approach to simulating the dynamics of a quantum system is by reducing the propagation of the Schrödinger equation into a discrete set of short time steps.
+A very common method in quantum simulations is to reduce the propagation of the Schrödinger equation into several short time steps in order to finally arrive at the desired solution.
-The propagator in one-time step is approximated by *Trotterization*:
+The propagator for one-time such step is well approximated by using *Trotterization*:

 $\psi(t_f) = e^{-i (H_A + H_B) t_f} \psi(0) \approx [e^{-i H_A dt} e^{-i H_B dt}]^d \psi(0)$,

 given that the time steps $dt = t_f / d$ is sufficiently small.
-The Hamiltonians $H_A$ and $H_B$ here should be chosen such that the individual unitaries $e^{-i H_{A,B} dt}$ can easily be mapped to basic quantum gates.
+The idea then is that the Hamiltonians $H_A$ and $H_B$ are chosen such that $e^{-i H_{A,B} dt}$ can be mapped to quantum gates.

-For our example of two interacting qubits, we express
+For our example, we express

 $H_A = \dfrac{\epsilon_1}{2} \sigma_z^{(1)} + \dfrac{\epsilon_2}{2} \sigma_z^{(2)}$ and

 $H_B = g \sigma_x^{(1)} \sigma_x^{(2)}$.

-In this case, the mapping the Hilbert space to the circuit model.
-More complex cases like for fermions, bosons, large spins and so on are currently not natively supported in QuTiP-QIP.

-To implement out Hamiltonian we then construct the circuit consisting of two qubits and a set of gates
+We can then construct the circuit with two qubits and a set of gates:

 $A_1 = e^{-i \epsilon_1 \sigma_z^{(1)} dt / 2}$,